 In addition to the cases which represent the specific problem situations, a CBR system may include also general knowledge about the specific problem domain, for which the system has been designed.
 In [4] three types of problem domain knowledge are identified - vocabulary, adaptation knowledge and similarity measures.
 The vocabulary describes the feature parameters that define each case and are used to retrieve relevant cases.
 The vocabulary of the PEARL matchmaker will comprise of the user profile and configuration plan model parameters.
 The adaptation knowledge contains information about the influence of each parameter in the form of explicit rules.
-In the final prototype of the PEARL DSS a rule-based expert system for case adaptation will be implemented.
+In the final prototype of the PEARL DSS a rule-based expert system for case adaptation was developed and implemented.
 And finally, the similarity measures encode the similarity model that is utilized.
-A widely used model is based on the local-global principle, defined in [5], which proposes decomposition of the similarity function into local similarity function that combines the local similarities and is used to compare case on a higher level.
+A widely used model is based on the local-global principle, defined in [5], which proposes decomposition of the similarity function into local similarity function that is used for the evaluation of separate individual case attributes, and global similarity function that combines the local similarities and is used to compare case on a higher level.
 A similar approach that will be described in greater details in the following chapters has been used in the current implementation.